HAKANKOKCU/BirdyFences/README.md

 - Drag the `Birdy Fences - Shortcut` to the shell:startup file explorer
 - And reboot to check if its working.

+# WIP
+- Add icons for folders (for now icons for folder appear as nothing)

 # Thanks
 Thanks to [HAKANKOKCU](https://github.com/HAKANKOKCU/BirdyFences) for creating this app